ScaDS/ai4medicine-2025/day3.2_dl_medical_imaging/readme.md

 You can download the slides from the theory part [here]().

-In the hands-on session you will train a deep learning model predicting abnormalities from chest X-rays.
+In the hands-on session, you will train a deep learning model predicting abnormalities from chest X-rays.